top of page

 According to international studies, what percentage of assaults against children are committed by other children and young people?
 Chapter 4 - Question 1 of 8 Next Previous Next A: About 80% B: About 30% C: About 10% Wrong.
 Correct!
 Studies show that between 30-50% of assaults against children are committed by other children and young people.
 We know this from self-reporting studies, criminal statistics and numbers from child welfare services and other agencies.
 Wrong.
 Avgitt svar

-• Course overview | RVTS Guide for schools
+• 3.
+Problematic sexual behaviour | RVTS Guide for schools

 • Temasporsmal